domschiener/publicvotes/README.md

-# openvotes
+# Openvotes
-Publicly verifiable and Ethereum-based voting system
+Work in progress.